sarath49/google_autopost/README.md

 only visible to users belonging to same domain.
 If you want some post to be visible publicly then you will have to perform it manually.

+3. If you post link as content of article to be posted, which what this module does now the content accessible publicly will be rendered by Google+ Streams to display images, videos, title & text automatically.

 Maintainers
 -----------